torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 -----------------

 Device controller manages access to device files.
-It includes both creation of new device files (using mknod), and access to the existing device files.
+It includes both creation of new device files (using mkyesd), and access to the existing device files.

-Cgroup v2 device controller has no interface files and is implemented on top of cgroup BPF.
+Cgroup v2 device controller has yes interface files and is implemented on top of cgroup BPF.
 To control access to device files, a user may create bpf programs of the BPF_CGROUP_DEVICE type and attach them to cgroups.
 On an attempt to access a device file, corresponding